Tinker to Evers to Chance, Glory Days & Swan Songs

 - Frank Chance, 1898-1914

-Here we pay tribute to three of the game’s greats, the trio of infielders who gained immortality as decade-long mates with the Cubs before each went on to his own renown, celebrated in the Diamond Heads portrayals for Joe Tinker (Chicago Feds,) Johnny Evers (Boston Braves,) and Frank Chance (Yankees.)
-Tinker found fame leading the renegade Chicago entry in the Federal League to a title in 1915.
-Evers played and managed the Braves to their miraculous 1914 comeback and Series sweep.
-Chance left the Cubs as the highest-paid player in MLB and went on to leave his managerial impact on major and minor league clubs.
+Here we pay tribute to three of the game’s all-time greats, the trio of infielders who gained immortality as a decade-long double-play combination with the Cubs before each went on to his own renown.
+Evers famously played for and managed Boston’s Braves to their miraculous 1914 comeback and Series sweep; Tinker piloted the renegade Federal League’s Chicago entry to a title in 1915; and Chance left the Cubs as the highest-paid player in MLB and went on to leave his managerial impact on both major and minor league clubs.

 - In 1946, Cooperstown’s Veterans Committee assured the three would enter baseball immortality entwined as one, the double-play combo for the ages, swept upon the inspired doggerel of Franklin Pierce Adams